novalis133/novalis133/README.md

 ## 🚗 Senior AI & Machine Learning Engineer | Automotive Vision Systems Specialist

 I'm a seasoned AI and Machine Learning Engineer with a passion for pushing the boundaries of automotive vision technology.
-I specialize in structured light depth estimation, multi-modalities, advanced object detection, and semantic segmentation.
+I specialize in developing state-of-the-art AI algorithms and models with a focus on low-level implementation.

 ### 🌟 About Me